-The portfolio must be added to an invitation-only course or at a program level.
-Within the course run page or program run page, choose ‘Portfolio – add a portfolio to the course’.
-You will need to be an Organisation Admin to access this section.
+The portfolio is must be added to an invitation-only course or at a program level.
+Within the course run page or program run page, choose ‘Portfolio – add a portfolio to the course’. organisation admin permission is required.

-You will be required to add a title, guidelines and a deadline for the learner to complete and submit their portfolio:
+You will be required to add a title, guidelines, and a deadline for the learner to complete and submit their portfolio (see screenshot below).

 Once you have entered these details, ask your Partnership Manager or contact firstname.lastname@example.org to enable the portfolio tool.
-That step is required before you can add portfolio tasks.
+This is required before you can add portfolio tasks.

 Next, add as many portfolio tasks as required in the course/s themselves.
 Each individual portfolio task is a step and can be added in the same way any other step.
 Each task requires a title and a brief for the learner.
 The task brief should explain clearly what’s required of the learner, including any guidance on the number of words required, the format and any other requirements.
 A portfolio task can involve typing a written response within a text box and/or uploading any file type (maximum size per file of 50 MB).

-Before the learner enrols, they can view information about the assessment course on the program page.
-The assessment course description should include mention of the type of assessment that the learner will be engaging in (for example, portfolio, tutor marked assignment, multiple choice questions).
+Before the learner enrols, they can view information about assessment on the program page.
+The assessment course description should include mention of the type of assessment that the learner will be engaging in (for example, portfolio, tutor-marked assignment, multiple-choice questions).

 If a learner clicks on a link to their portfolio, they see the full list of tasks within the program.
 Tasks show content if they’ve been started or are marked as “to do” if not.